cmret88/Joining-with-Pandas/README.md

 # Outer Join
 # Returns all of the rows from both tables regardless if there is a match between the tables
 # This often results in missing values
+# You can use Outer Join to find rows that do not have a match in the other table
 m = movies_to_genre['genre'] == 'Family'
 family = movie_to_genre[m].head(3)